thoamswilliams/SelectedProjects/Busy Beaver Finder/readme.md

 can take the following steps: read or write a binary character in its current cell, move right/left, change state, or halt (which ends the program).
 The current state, and the contents of the current cell, dictate the actions of the turing machine.
-The busy beaver is the turing machine that writes the most "1"s, or takes the most steps before halting, but halts in a finite number of steps.
+The busy beaver is the turing machine that writes the most "1"s, or takes the most steps before halting, but must halt in a finite number of steps.

 I implement a bare-bones program in Java, to conduct a brute-force search for the busy beaver for a machine with 3 states.
 I use a linked list to model the memory tape, for maximum efficiency; the program searched across all 17